projectcalico/calico/docs/source/bird-rr-config.rst

 Step 5: Reconfigure compute nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+If you used the ``calico-gen-bird-conf.sh`` script to configure your compute
+hosts, and you used the route reflector IP when you did, you do not need to do
+anything further.

-On each of your compute nodes, edit ``/etc/bird/bird.conf`` (and, if you're
+Otherwise, on each of your compute nodes, edit ``/etc/bird/bird.conf`` (and, if
-using IPv6, ``/etc/bird/bird6.conf``) to remove all their peer relationships
+you're using IPv6, ``/etc/bird/bird6.conf``) to remove all their peer
-(the blocks beginning with ``protocol bgp``) except for one.
-Edit that one's
+relationships (the blocks beginning with ``protocol bgp``) except for one.
+Edit
-``neighbor`` field IP address to be the IP address of the route reflector
+that one's ``neighbor`` field IP address to be the IP address of the route
-(either IPv4 or IPv6).
-Then, restart their BIRD instances as detailed in step
+reflector (either IPv4 or IPv6).
+Then, restart their BIRD instances as detailed
-4.
+in step 4.